Tauschia stricklandii: Description

 Tauschia stricklandii is a glabrous herb usually less than 30 cm tall.
 A small number of compound leaves arise from the base and each is divided into leaflet segments that are lanceolate to elliptic and up to 3 cm long and 1 cm wide.
 There are sometimes much reduced cauline leaves low on the flower stem.
 The tiny yellow flowers are held well above the foliage in a compound umbel that arises from the base of the plant.
 The flowers have yellow anthers and are very similar in appearance to those of Lomatium species.
 The fruit is a slightly elongated sphere that acquires prominent ridges as it matures and is 2 to 3 mm long.

 Range and habitat

 Tauschia stricklandii is abundant in certain seasonally wet meadows around Mount Rainier in Washington state, notably in Grand Park and Spray Park.
 It is also found in a few other Mount Rainier meadows and there are apparently disjunct populations in a few isolated meadows in northern and western Oregon.

 Taxonomy

-The taxonomy of this genus in unsettled, with many species having been transferred to Lomatium, with likely additional changes to be made following DNA sequence analysis.
+The taxonomy of this genus is unsettled, with many species having been transferred to Lomatium, with likely additional changes to be made following DNA sequence analysis.